KWRP/Planner/README.md

 Displays the events in a selected day.<br />
 Allows you to update stored events. <br />
 Allows you to remove stored events. <br />
-Has innovatively intense colour schemes <br />
+Has innovatively intense colour schemes. <br />
-Events can be repeated daily, weekly, monthy, and yearly <br />
+Events can be repeated daily, weekly, monthy, and yearly. <br />

 ## How to:<br />